Writing the source files

 You can also use this form to simply import a module.
 The top-level statements in the module can generate the code.

-If there are multiple generators in the same file, they are executed with the same globals dictionary, so it is as if they were all one Python module.
+If there are multiple Python chunks in the same file, they are executed with the same globals dictionary, so it is as if they were all one Python module.
+This lets you import modules or create functions for use throughout a file.

 Cog tries to do the right thing with white space.
 Your Python code can be block-indented to match the surrounding text in the source file, and cog will re-indent the output to fit as well.
-All of the output for a generator is collected as a block of text, a common whitespace prefix is removed, and then the block is indented to match the indentation of the cog generator.
+All of the output for a chunk is collected as a block of text, a common whitespace prefix is removed, and then the block is indented to match the indentation of the Python code.
 This means the left-most non-whitespace character in your output will have the same indentation as the begin-code marker line.
 Other lines in your output keep their relative indentation.